Quadrant Private Equity

 Quadrant Private Equity (also simply known as Quadrant) is an Australian private equity investment firm based in Sydney, Australia.
 The company was founded as Quadrant Capital in 1996 by Chris Hadley.
+Hadley now serves as the firm’s Executive Chairman.

-Quadrant hosts multiple investment funds which invest in businesses across a wide array of industries and sectors, specifically targeting management buyouts and growth capital transactions.
+Quadrant hosts multiple investment funds which invest in businesses across a wide array of industries and sectors, specifically targeting management buyouts, growth capital and strategic equity transactions.
 The first three Quadrant funds delivered a collective 37% return between 1996 and 2006.
+Since its inception, Quadrant has raised $10 billion throughout 15 funds and has made over 100 investments.